-Last September I left the Recurse Center, f.k.a.
+Last September I finally moved on from the Recurse Center, f.k.a.
 Hacker School.
-Three and a half wonderful years there shaped me as programmer, an educator, a contributing community member and above all as a learner.
+Three and a half wonderful years there shaped me as a programmer, an educator, a contributing community member and above all as a learner.

 There’s so much to say about the Recurse Center that I have trouble saying anything at all.

 Mary Rose Cook wrote about leaving a few months later.
 Like Mary, I believe I did the best work of my life at the Recurse Center.

 While I was there I went for runs, played through Chrono Trigger, and started writing some Haskell.

 Before fall 2015 I had worked or been in school without more than a couple weeks off at a time for eleven years: summer jobs through college, an internship after graduating, writing software at a neuroimaging lab, attending RC and then 2 days later showing up to help review applications for the next batch.
 I enjoyed it tremendously and was incredibly fortunate to always have work lined up.
 Now I’m also incredibly fortunate to have been able to take so much time off.

 After my Montana trip I moved to Boston.
 I hung out at coffee shops and grassy areas and unlocked rooms at MIT.
 Which brings us up to 2016.

 I explored Western Europe for a couple months with my sister Lauren, including a week-long hike along Hadrian’s Wall.